Khyta/EncyclopaediaBot/README.md

 - [x] The bot does not make periodic posts and has to be started manually.
 - [x] The links between wikis are currently not translated to links between posts.

+# Miscellaneous Scripts

+There are several small python helper scripts in the `scripts` directory.
+These scripts are not used actively by the bot and are only there for convenience.
+The usage of the script is simply by running `python3 script_name.py` in the terminal unless otherwise specified.

+## barebones.py

+This script is a barebones script that can be used to test the reddit API.
+It is the base for the other scripts when I need a template to work with.

+## nuker.py

+Nukes all posts that are in the `post_info.csv` file.
+This script is useful if you want to start over with the bot. **PLEASE BE CAREFUL WHEN USING THIS SCRIPT AS THERE IS NO UNDO FUNCTION.**

+## link_replacer.py

+This is a script that was useful for converting comment links to wiki links at the time we migrated from a comment-based wiki to a post-based wiki.
+It is not used anymore and is only there for reference.

+## link_helper.py

+This script constructs a `.csv` file of all entries in the wiki with their corresponding post link.
+This is useful if you want an overview of all wiki entries and their corresponding post links for referencing purposes.

+## flair_helper.py

+Very similar to `link_helper.py`, this script constructs a `.csv` file of all entries in the wiki with their corresponding flair.
+Also useful for referencing purposes and checking if the correct flairs have been assigned to the correct entries.

+## hunter.py

+Probably the most useful script as it searches through the wiki for specific words.
+We used it to update links to entries where we changed the `h1` heading of the entry.
+Because the bot deletes the old post and creates a new one, the post links change and thus needed an update in the relevant wiki entries.

+### Usage

+1. `python3 hunter.py -s <search_term>`
+2. `cat <D-M-Y H>_00.log` (best used with TAB autocomplete)

+## ascii_art.py

+This script was just a testing script to make the launch of the main bot script more fancy.
+Not in usage currently.

 # Credits